 Above at the launch: Creative writing tutor Amy Mackelden (left) and Independent Arts' project Manager Jessica Paine (right) with young writers whose work features in the book.
 Back row: Noah McAllister, Crystal Prince, David Jowitt, Ben Homes, Andrew Butcher.
 Front row: Eloise Preston, Sophie Downton, Jessie Mansell, Hannah Sothcott, Lorna Brownsword, Anastasia Wolfe.
 More photos of the event below.

-Children aged 7– 11 are welcome to join in our creative writing challenge at libraries around the island during June and July!
+Children aged 7– 11 joined our creative writing challenge at libraries around the island during June and July 2017.

-Sessions are free to attend and materials are supplied.
+Sessions were free to attend and materials were supplied.

-Check out the latest work by our creative young writers in their blog.
+Check out the work of our creative young writers in their blog.

 Read the report and evaluation for the Young Writers 2016 project here.